FarhanaShaheed/car-bazar/README.md

 ### Review:

-After the login the users can give review as feedback.they can gove rating and it will show dynamically in the home page.
+After the login the users can give review as feedback.They can give rating and it will show dynamically in the home page.

 ### Private route and Admin Route: